3 Types of Headphones Everyone Needs

 Unless you work at home, you’re probably in a room with other people around.
 To avoid sound leaks that can be heard across your office, it’s a good idea to choose closed-back headphones for use in the workplace.
 If you’re used to open-back headphones and worry that a closed-back model might get stuffy, fear not!
 Many new closed-back designs offer great air circulation without leaking sound.

 Here comes your boss.
 Better take off your headphones, right?
 If you’ve got a mute button, you won’t have to.
 Just tap the button on the housing, and you’re set.
-A mute button certainly isn’t a requirement for your workplace headphones, but it sure is convenient.
+A mute button certainly isn’t a requirement for your workplace headset, but it sure is convenient.

 3. Headphones for at-home listening